Falcon (G.I. Joe): G.I. Joe: The Movie

 In animation, Lt.
 Falcon first appears in G.I.
 Joe: The Movie, voiced by Don Johnson.
 He is depicted as a member of the "Rawhides", a group of new Joe recruits, and is cocky and irresponsible.
 He avoids training, instead giving an unauthorized tour of the facility where Serpentor is being held to a woman named "Heather", who in reality is Zarana in disguise.
-Falcon is caught in the act by Duke, and is assigned to keep watch on the outer perimeter of Serpentor's prison as a punishment.
+Falcon is caught in the act by Duke, and is punished to keep watch on the outer perimeter of Serpentor's prison until Duke says otherwise.
 However, he deserts his post and flirts with fellow Rawhide Jinx, believing it impossible for the enemy to break Serpentor out.
-Falcon's neglect of his duties allows Cobra forces to compromise G.I.
+Falcon's neglect of his duties allows the Dreadnoks and Golobulus' minion Nemesis Enforcer to compromise G.I.
 Joe security and rescue Serpentor, critically injuring Joes Gung-Ho, Alpine and Bazooka in the process.
+General Hawk scolds him for his actions, has him confined to his quarters until the court-martial, and orders Low-Light and Scarlett to get him out of his sight.

-At Falcon's hearing, Duke pleads in his defense, revealing Falcon to be his half-brother, though Falcon does not appreciate it.
-Rather than being court-martialed, Falcon is sent to the "Slaughterhouse", where he is put under the punishing supervision of drill instructor Sgt.
-Slaughter.
+At Falcon's court-martial, Hawk reads Lt.
+Falcon's charges that involved the mentioning of Cobra having made a new ally.
+Duke pleads in his defense to Hawk and those overseeing the court-martial while revealing that Falcon is his half-brother, though Falcon does not appreciate it.
+Rather than receiving a heavy sentence, Falcon is sentenced to the "Slaughterhouse" where he is put under the punishing training supervision of drill instructor Sgt.
+Slaughter and his "Renegades" Mercer, Red Dog, and Taurus.
+Falcon does managed to improve himself under their supervision as Duke checks in with them.
 Sgt.
-Slaughter and his "Renegades" (Falcon included) later infiltrate the Terror Drome on a mission.
-Falcon is briefly captured and interrogated, but is saved.
+Slaughter, Falcon, and the Renegades are enlisted by Duke to do an unnamed infiltration of the Terror Drome.
+Falcon is briefly captured and interrogated, but is saved by the Renegades.
 He comes to the aid of the Joes in the battle for the Broadcast Energy Transmitter (B.E.T.), during which Duke is impaled by Serpentor while saving Falcon and falls into a coma.